Lucabr01/University/Automatic Verification of Intelligent Systems/README.md

 So the agent aims to find the optimal balance between comfort and energy efficiency, maximizing the overall reward.

-# 2. Agent trained with SAC
+# 2. Soft-Actor-Critic based model

 ## 2.1 Environment description
 ## 2.2 Custom Reward Function
 ## 2.3 Training